 The Corporation, through its wholly-owned operating subsidiary, Orca Mobile, is marketing its SKD assembly business model throughout the world.
-As a result of the progress on the Guatemala Joint Venture, Orca Mobile has received inquiries from and is currently negotiating with prospective partners in Southeast Asia and throughout the world to establish factories in those countries to assemble new smartphones and tablets, refurbish used smartphones and tablets, and provide after-sales service.
-Orca Mobile will work with its future partners to produce smartphones, tablets and other touchscreen devices using Semi Knock Down ("SKD") methods.
+As a result of the progress on the Guatemala Joint Venture, Orca Mobile has received inquiries from and is currently negotiating with prospective partners in Southeast Asia and elsewhere in the world to establish factories in those countries to assemble new smartphones and tablets, refurbish used smartphones and tablets, and provide after-sales service for these devices.
+Orca Mobile will work with its future partners to produce smartphones, tablets and other touchscreen devices using the Semi Knock Down ("SKD") method.
 An SKD is a partially assembled kit of components which requires final assembly to create the finished product.
 During the proposed SKD projects, components will be imported by the SKD partner into the partner country for assembly into devices for sale and distribution.
-Each joint venture partner will market and distribute its products primarily within their local national market and secondarily in other countries.
+Each joint venture company will market and distribute its products primarily within their local national market and secondarily in other countries.

 The advantages of SKD projects over conventional production include savings on import duties, savings on taxes, and the goodwill of the partner countries.
 The Corporation's SKD projects will help partner countries to substitute locally-assembled products for the completely-finished products they currently import, and to provide jobs and develop highly-skilled workforces.
 Orca Mobile will provide touchscreen system engineers onsite at partner factories to pass on their know-how regarding all facets of SKD assembly production.
-For the use of its know-how and technology, Orca Mobile will earn royalties on the sale of the touchscreen devices and services.